simolus3/drift/.github/ISSUE_TEMPLATE/bug_report_devtools_extension.md

 ---

-**Describe the bug**

-A clear and concise description of what the bug is, what behavior you saw.
-If this is a feature request, please describe the feature you're interested in.

-**Expected behavior**

-Please briefly describe what behavior you expected

-**Reproducing**

-How the bug can be reproduced.
-If this is a feature request, ignore delete this.
+**Description**

+Thanks for taking the time to file an issue for drift's DevTools extension!

+For feature requests, please describe the feature you're interested in and perhaps how you would expect it to be integrated into the extension.

+For bug reports, please describe what is happening how can we reproduce it and what do you believe should be happening.

 **Versions**

 Please add here the versions of `drift` and related packages as well as `flutter`'s (for the DevTools).
-If this is a feature request, ignore delete this.

 **Screenshots**